rostekus/CppDatabase/README.md

 # Database Key-Value Implementation and HTTP Server

-This repository contains a simple implementation of a key-value database and an HTTP server built from scratch using UNIX sockets.
+This repository contains a simple implementation of a key-value database and a HTTP server built from scratch using UNIX sockets.
 The project includes libraries in Python and Golang for interacting with the HTTP server.

 ## Table of Contents